-2016) as a method in my first cycle of coding.
-To notice issues within the case, I looked at the data as a whole rather than analyzing them line by line.
+Subsequently, I implemented holistic coding (Saldaña, 2016) as a method in my first cycle of coding.
+To notice issues within the case, I looked at the data as a whole rather than analyzing them line by line (as visible in Figure 1).
 I divided the texts into broader descriptive codes and then reread the corpus a few more times to see its bigger picture.
-My codes at that point were in vivo.
 After that, I began grouping the codes into categories, as my second cycle of coding.
-This was based on similarly coded data (Saldana, 2016).
+According to Saldaña (2016), this was based on similarly coded data, therefore can be categorized as pattern coding.
 It allowed me to more clearly organize the data and also attribute them preliminary meanings.
-I used a pattern coding approach, which helped me to see how major themes may potentially develop from my categories.
+I used the pattern coding approach to see how major themes may potentially develop from my categories.
 Finally, I gathered all themes that emerged from the abovementioned procedures.
-Saldana (2016) points out that a theme brings identity directly to one's "patterned experience" (p.
+Saldaña (2016) points out that a theme brings identity directly to one's "patterned experience" (p.
 199).
 Based on those themes, I constructed the headings in this paper's Findings section.
 In my analysis, I paid particular attention to how these themes are similar, different and what binds them together.
-Theming appears to be a common strategy for the analysis of interviews (Saldana, 2016).
-This process resulted in a complete data chart for Tom that contained the richest data points I derived from all sources (i.e. interviews, artifacts and email correspondence).
+Theming appears to be a common strategy for the analysis of interviews (Saldaña, 2016).
+This process resulted in a complete data chart (exemplar findings are presented in Figure 2) for Tom that contained the richest data points I derived from all sources (i.e., interviews, artifacts and email correspondence).
 That chart served as a well-organized document with appropriate categories and possible relationships between data corpus and I used it as a major stepping stone for writing my interpretations.
-In the end, I eliminated themes that did not match my research question and focused on those that did.
-Furthermore, to establish the trustworthiness of the findings, I assessed the data quality by checking their credibility.
-Because I was interested in the diversity of perceptions (Stake, 2005), to reduce the likelihood of misinterpretation, I used the technique of triangulation (Duff, 2014; Friedman, 2012).
-I iteratively compared and crosschecked (i.e. triangulated) pieces of data from interviews, artifacts and email correspondence.
-Triangulation is thought to make the study multidimensional (Duff, 2014) and since I set out to explore multiple realities and identities (re)constructed within these realities, triangulation was necessary.
+In the end, I eliminated themes that did not match my research question and focused on those that did (Table 1).
+At last, in my interpretations of the findings I drew on the conceptual framework utilized in this project.